elastic/kibana/CONTRIBUTING.md

 Run only the server tests

 `npm run test:browser`
-Run only the browser tests
+Run only the browser tests.
+Coverage reports are available for browser tests by running `npm run test:coverage`.
+You can find the results under the `coverage/` directory that will be created upon completion.

 `npm run test:dev`
 Initializes an environment for debugging the browser tests.
 Includes an dedicated instance of the kibana server for building the test bundle, and a karma server.
 When running this task the build is optimized for the first time and then a karma-owned instance of the browser is opened.
 Click the "debug" button to open a new tab that executes the unit tests.